-"Trusted attorney with over 33 years of experience"
+"Tampa Probate Attorney with over 33 years of experience"

 A Tampa native, Mr. Gruman graduated from the University of South Florida with a degree in business administration before attending Emory Law School in Atlanta, Georgia for one year.
 He transferred to the University of Florida College of Law in Gainesville, Florida, where he earned his J.D. with honors and graduated in the top 15 percent of his class.

 Following law school, Mr. Gruman was an associate attorney for Chamblee and Mile, a prominent labor law firm in Tampa.
 During his tenure with the firm he represented plaintiffs in age and sex discrimination cases and other civil issues.
 This provided him with extensive federal civil trial experience.

 He founded the Tampa Probate law firm of Perry G. Gruman, P.A. in 1986 and has represented clients in the matters listed below: